foundinblank/study2children/04babybasiceyegaze.md

 Starting Out
 ============

 We've cleaned up the data in [03importcleanbabies](03importcleanbabies.nb.html).
 So we're importing it here.
-Let's get a chart of how old our babies are.
+Let's get a chart of how old our babies are (all less than 2 yrs).

 ``` r
 # Libraries